AdobeDocs/experience-manager-65.en/help/assets/aem-pdf-rasterizer.md

 1. Save the workflow.
 1. To enable PDF Rasterizer to process PDF pages with PDF libraries, open the **DAM Process Subasset** model from the Workflow console.
-1. From the side panel, drag the the PDF Rasterizer Handler step under the **Create Web-Enabled Image Rendition** step.
+1. From the side panel, dragthePDF Rasterizer Handler step under the **Create Web-Enabled Image Rendition** step.
 1. Configure the following arguments for the **PDF Rasterizer Handler** step:

     * Mime Types: *application/pdf *or *application/postscript*

     * Commands: `PDFRasterizer -d -p 1 -s 1280 -t PNG -i ${file}`
     * Add Thumbnail sizes: 319:319, 140:100, 48:48.
 Add custom thumbnail configuration, if necessary.